Assured tenancies with housing associations

 Most housing association tenants have assured tenancies.

-Assured tenancies are lifelong tenancies which only end if you:
+Assured tenancies are lifelong tenancies which only end if either:

 Some housing associations give new tenants starter or assured shorthold tenancies.
-You could be evicted more easily from these types of tenancy.
+You can be evicted more easily from these types of tenancy.

 You could have a secure tenancy if it started before 15 January 1989 or you had a secure tenancy from the same housing association before you moved into the home you live in now.